 I’ll never forget when I was 21 I went to buy a car and couldn’t get financing.
 Not because I had bad credit, but because I had no credit at all.
 Up until that point in my life I paid cash for everything.
 I had no clue no credit would prevent me from getting any type of loan.
 I assumed everyone started with good credit and either improved it or destroyed it.

 So when I had children one of my many goals was to teach them about finances and help them build excellent credit before graduating high school.
-The last thing I wanted was for my children to start their adult life in debt with poor credit because once that holes dug it’s not easy to get out of it.
+The last thing I wanted was for my children to start their adult life in debt with poor credit because once those holes dug it’s not easy to get out of it.
 Our oldest son had excellent credit by the time he graduated high school and I’m confident our younger one will too.
 Here’s how we did it.

 1. Financial Responsibility

+Build excellent credit tip #1, financial responsibility.
 Teaching children financial responsibility starts at a young age.
 It sounds cliche, but a lot of kids think money grows on trees and there’s a never-ending supply.
 My children truly didn’t understand the value of a dollar until we made them spend their own money to buy things they wanted.

 One of my children could spend every dime he had while the other would buy something and before getting to the car wanted to return it.
 No matter if you have a spender or a saver you need to start teaching them the difference between “needs” and “wants.”
 Yes, technically it’s their money, but this is where parents need to step in and teach their children how to make good financial decisions.